317883224/gitskills/readme.txt

-Git is a distributed version control system.
+git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.Git is a distributed version control system.
 Git is free software distributed under the GPL.